 These foods serve as a supplement to their regular home diet, and not the entire daily nutritional intake requirement of these children.

 STUDY FOR SUSTAINED RECOVERY

 Their anthropometry shall be serially recorded every month, for three months.
-Anganwadi(Preschool) sevikas and assistants supporting Bhavyata foundation shall undertake an essential role in distributing supplementary foods to all the selected children.
-The Foundation shall train the Anganwadi sevikas for distribution of the supplemental foods as well as nutritional education to mothers of SAM/MAM children.
+Anganwadi(Preschool) sevikas and assistants supporting the Bhavyata foundation shall undertake an essential role in distributing supplementary foods to all the selected children.
+The Foundation shall train the Anganwadi sevikas for the distribution of the supplemental foods as well as nutritional education to mothers of SAM/MAM children.

 A three-course diet comprising a combination of measured nutrition, local and appealing in taste costs around Rs.100 per day per child.
 The Overall Support for 1 Malnourished Child shall be Rs.
 9000 for 3 Months(90 days).
 We shall need 200 donors to achieve this milestone to its logical conclusion.

-Harping upon its previous experience over last three years in dealing with Child Nourishment and Fighting Hunger, we wish to take up this challenge collectively with the support of well-wishers like yourself to take up this uphill task to achieving a meaningful turnaround for Humanity.
+Harping upon its previous experience over the last three years in dealing with Child Nourishment and Fighting Hunger, we wish to take up this challenge collectively with the support of well-wishers like yourself to take up this uphill task to achieving a meaningful turnaround for Humanity.
 CSR and Community Supported are always welcome.
 To Support the entire project: please write to us at email@example.com.

 Donations are tax-exempt under Section 80G.
 Community Support, as well as CSR Funding, are welcome as well.